Thinking beyond borders

 Contributions to pension insurance and unemployment insurance, as well as health insurance and long-term nursing care insurance, are capped for both the employer and the employee.

-Tax returns are due by 31 May following the tax year-end, which is 31 December.
-Where a tax agent is used, there is an automatic extension until 31 December.
-Non-residents who derive German-sourced employment income and no other income from German sources are required to file an income tax return only if the employment income was not subject to German wage tax withholdings.
-If the host company is obliged to withhold German wage tax on a non-resident’s wages, the non-resident taxpayer generally cannot file a German income tax return.
-As a consequence, the German wage tax withholding needs to be accurate and precise.
+Tax returns are due by 31 July following the tax year-end, which is 31 December.
+Where an authorized tax agent is used, there is an automatic extension until 28 February of the subsequent year.
+Non-residents who derive German-sourced employment income and no other income from German sources are required to file an income tax return only if the employment income was not subject to German wage tax withholdings or if the received income includes inter alia termination payments or LTI/stock options remuneration.
+If the host company is obliged to withhold German wage tax on a non-resident’s wages, the non-resident taxpayer generally cannot file a German income tax return (exceptions may exist for EU/EEA citizens in specific situations).
+As a consequence, the German wage tax withholding needs to be accurate and precise, since it very often represents the taxpayer`s final tax liability.

 If an individual is taxable on employment income, the German employer has a withholding requirement.
-A company that economically bears an individual’s wages is also deemed to be a German employer, even if no employment contract exists between the German company and the individual (this is the economic employer concept).
+A company that economically bears an individual’s wages is also deemed to be a German employer, even if no employment contract exists between the German company and the individual (this is the so called economic employer concept).
+Further, due to a most recent amendment in German tax law, the economic employer concept is also applied and will hence trigger a German withholding obligation in scenarios where – based on arm`s length considerations – a salary recharge should have occurred, but was deliberately “ignored”.

 Individuals from Member States of the EU or the EEA or Switzerland are always work authorization exempt including travels to Germany as business travelers.